 - The coupling of advanced tokamak modes with strongly burning plasmas is a generic issue for all advanced "toroidal" systems.
 The VLT PAC, Snowmass Burning Plasma and Energy Subgroup B recommended that a burning plasma experiment should have AT capability. - FIRE, with strong plasma shaping, flexible double null poloidal divertor, low TF ripple, dual inside launch pellet injectors, and space reserved for the addition of current drive (LHCD) and/or a smart conducting wall, has the capabilities needed to investigate advanced tokamak regimes in a high gain burning plasma. - The LN inertially cooled TF coil has a pulse length capability ~250 s at 4T for DD plasmas.
 This long pulse AT capability rivals that of any existing divertor tokamak or any under construction.
-The coils are not the limit. - Recent AT regimes on DIII-D (Shot 98977) sustained for ~ 16 τ{E} serve as demonstration discharges for initial AT experiments on FIRE.
-Need to develop self-consistent scenarios with profile control on FIRE with durations ~ 3 τ{skin} .
+The coils are not the limit. - Recent AT regimes on DIII-D (Shot 98977) sustained for ~ 16 $\tau{\text{E}}$ serve as demonstration discharges for initial AT experiments on FIRE.
+Need to develop self-consistent scenarios with profile control on FIRE with durations ~ 3 $\tau{\text{skin}}$ .

-FIRE can Access "Long Pulse" Advanced Tokamak Modes at Reduced Toroidal Field.
+FIRE could Access "Long Pulse" Advanced Tokamak Mode Studies at Reduced Toroidal Field.

-Note: FIRE is \approx the same size as TPX and KSTAR.
-At Q = 10 parameters, typical skin time in FIRE is 13 s and is 200 s in ITER-RC.
+Note: FIRE is $\approx$ the same physical size as TPX and KSTAR.
+At Q = 10 parameters, typical skin time in FIRE is 13 s and is 200 s in ITER-FEAT.

-The combination of KSTAR and FIRE could cover the range from steady-state non-burning advanced-tokamak modes to "quasi-equilibrium" burning plasmas in advanced tokamak modes.
+The combination of JET-U, JT-60 Mod, KSTAR and FIRE could cover the range fromsteady-state non-burning advanced-tokamak modes to "quasi-equilibrium" burning plasmas in advanced tokamak modes.